So, there you are, preparing to pitch some A-list journalists and online influencers for your company. It’s a tough job, but someone’s gotta do it.

 And yes, it’s said that one in ten people tell the other nine how to vote, where to eat and what to buy.

-Getting top blogger publicity isn’t by any means impossible.
-And these days, “bloggers” include sites that started up as blogs, but turned into fully staffed online magazines.
-Lots of times, it makes complete sense to go BIG.
+Getting top influencer publicity isn’t by any means impossible.
+Lots of times, it makes complete sense to go big.

-But you can’t reasonably expect the biggest names to be loyal to you.
-But if your company appreciated and acknowledged a Magic Middle blogger, you might just earn a long-lasting and mutually beneficial relationship.
+However, you often can’t expect the biggest names to be loyal to you.
+But if your company appreciated and acknowledged a Magic Middle Influencer, you might just earn a long-lasting and mutually beneficial relationship.

 And who knows, with your help, they might make into the big leagues themselves and your emails will be amongst the few that actually reaches them?